MrF0o/gpt-dev/README.md

 ```
 > `--dir="."` means that the `prompt` file is located in this directory

-if everything goes as planned you'll be prompted to answer some question regarding the prompt you provided. after you complete all the answers your files will be generated in the current directory.
+If everything went as planned you'll be prompted to answer some question regarding the prompt you provided. after you complete all the answers, your project files will be generated in the current directory.

 [see demo](https://twitter.com/MrF0o/status/1675237396617609228?s=20)